DrPandemic/Auction/README.md

 - [x] Why is the logger not global...?

 ### Web
+- [ ] Choose which stack to use for frontend.
+Node rest + ng2?
 - [ ] Admin account to manager everything
 - [ ] Cool graphics
 - [ ] Meaningful statistics to present